Couples Counselling Twickenham

 What are the aims of relationship counselling?

-As a couples counsellor in Twickenham, I take a practical approach which addresses old patterns of behaviour, decreasing dependency and improving communication.
-We will look at how love and intimacy can be revitalised, by developing positive ways of interacting.
-I help people engage in active listening and constructive patterns of relating.
-It also means focussing on how couples support each other, without making painful compromises or losing their independence.
-For example, helping you to explore how you develop compassion and empathy for your partner; as well as a better understanding of how they feel and think.
+As a couples counsellor in Twickenham, I take a practical approach.
+Firstly, I help you address old patterns of behaviour and improve communication.
+Secondly as you move from codependency to freedom, we will look at how love and intimacy can be revitalized.
+Finally, we will practice positive ways of interacting, as I help you both engage in active listening and constructive patterns of relating.
+As a result, you will focus on supporting each other, without making painful compromises or losing independence.
+For example, developing compassion, as well as a better understanding of how your partner feels and thinks.

 Indications of relationship problems: